 We evaluated the performance of K-Means algorithm implemented in Flink and Spark to compare these frameworks against MPI.
 The evaluation was done in 16 nodes, each with 24 cores.
 We measured the difference between total time and computation time to estimate overheads including communication.
-Note, in both Spark and Flink, communications are handled internally to the framework and it is not possible to measure this through the available API functions.
-The results are shown in Fig. 11 for 1 million 2D data points with varying number of centroids.
+Note, in both Spark and Flink, communications are handled intenally to the framework and it is not possible to measure this through the available API functions.
+The results are shown in Fig. 15 for 1 million 2D data points with varying number of centroids.
 We observed significant communication overhead in these frameworks compared to MPI.
 The primary reason for such poor performance is the sub-optimal implementation of reductions in Flink and Spark.

-Fig. 13 illustrates the dataflow reduction model implemented in Spark and Flink, where all parallel tasks send data to a single or multiple reduce tasks to perform the reduction.
+Fig. 17 illustrates the dataflow reduction model implemented in Spark and Flink, where all parallel tasks send data to a single or multiple reduce tasks to perform the reduction.
+K-Means requires an MPI like Allreduce semantics; hence the reduction in these programs is followed by a broadcast.
+Similar to the reduction operation, the broadcast is implemented serially as well.
+As the number of parallel tasks and the message size increase, this two-step approach becomes highly inefficient in performing global reductions.
+On the other hand, MPI uses a recursive doubling algorithm for doing the reduction and broadcast together, which is very efficient and happens in-place.